Akirapearl/jekyll_blog/_posts/2024-07-27-Day-11-Practice.markdown

 At the time of writing I don't really have that much to say, though it might change over the course of this new 5 days, well, let's get to it!

-Sidenote:

-As per studying more in-depth concepts of Golang, my current go-to tutorial became quite uneasy, for that, I will be changing into other resources, while keeping the original handy, since I want to attempt the guided construction of an API that it provides at the very end of it.
+Important note here, as per studying more in-depth concepts of Golang, my current go-to tutorial became quite uneasy, for that, I will be changing into other resources, while keeping the original handy, since I want to attempt the guided construction of an API that it provides at the very end of it.

 New resources:
 [Mastering Go: A Comprehensive Guide to Golang Programming](https://youtu.be/N2GWXuj_IWg?si=bLJl86kXxqZwBPmZ&t=8966)